theahmadzai/quran/README.md

 ]);

 // Advance usage

+$quran->chapter(69,[
+    // You don't need these to provide each time you can set
+    // them at once in top when instantiating the API Helper.
+    'language'     => 'en',          // language - default: en
+    'recitation'   => 1,             // recitation - default: 1
+    'translations' => [21, 54, 40],  // translations - default: 21
+    'text_type'    => 'image',       // text type - default: text
+])->verse();

 $verses = $quran->chapter(69)->verse(['page' => 1],[ // Gets what you want, just add the parameters
     'text_simple',
     'image'        => 'url',